CDI-Type I: Modeling and Predicting State-Topology Coevolution of Complex Adaptive Networks

 - Deanna Blansky, Christina Kavanaugh, Cara Boothroyd, Brianna Benson, Julie Gallagher, John Endress, and Hiroki Sayama, Spread of academic success in a high school social network, PLOS ONE, 8(2), e55944, 2013.
 Available online

-- Junichi Yamanoi and Hiroki Sayama, Post-merger cultural integration from a social network perspective: A computational modeling approach, Computational and Mathematical Organization Theory, in press.
+- Junichi Yamanoi and Hiroki Sayama, Post-merger cultural integration from a social network perspective: A computational modeling approach, Computational and Mathematical Organization Theory, 2012.
+Abstract/PDF

 - Hiroki Sayama and Jin Akaishi, Characterizing interdisciplinarity of researchers and research topics using web search engines, PLoS ONE, 7(6): e38747, 2012.
 Available online.